The Writing Center is dedicated to assisting all faculty in their efforts to elicit

 - Tutors are not allowed to grade or evaluate student work in any form.

 Within these guidelines, faculty members and course-embedded writing tutors work together to decide how this time should be allocated.
 Please visit the Writing Across the Curriculum (WAC) website to apply and to review additional information.

 To inform your students about the Writing Center and the services that we offer, please use the following statement on your course syllabi:

 "The SJSU Writing Center is located in Clark Hall, Suite 126.
-All Writing Specialists have gone through a rigorous hiring process, and they are well trained to assist all students at all levels within all disciplines to become better writers.
+All writing tutors have gone through a rigorous hiring process, and they are well trained to assist all students at all levels within all disciplines to become better writers.
 In addition to one-on-one tutoring services, the Writing Center also offers workshops every semester on a variety of writing topics.
 To make an appointment or to refer to the numerous online resources offered through the Writing Center, visit the Writing Center website: www.sjsu.edu/writingcenter.
 For additional resources and updated information, follow the Writing Center on Twitter and become a fan of the SJSU Writing Center on Facebook."

 House Calls and Workshops